 Tuesday February 19th

-A mosquito has 16 chromosomes in each somatic cell, how many chromosomes would be found in a mosquito’s gametes?
+cell, how many chromosomes would be found in a mosquito’s gametes?

 8 - Recall that gametes are HAPLOID cells and Somatic cells (normal body cells) are DIPLOID.
 Haploid cells contain only ONE set of chromosomes while Diploid cells contain two sets (one from each parent).
 If you are given the number of diploid chromosomes, you would divide that by 2 in order to determine the number of chromosomes in an organisms gametes.